sumnerevans/sumnerevans.com/content/posts/travel/2019-dc-transatlantic-cruise/2019-05-24-2019-05-31-queen-mary-2-crossing/index.rst

 was on board with 21 WWII veterans.
 The Cunard Cruise Line and the Greatest Generations foundation had coordinated events every morning where one or two of the veterans were interviewed by a host and were able to tell their stories about WWII.
-The host was a man from local television in Denver, so it was funny seeing him in person.
-In addition to the host, there were a few Vietnam Veteran "escorts" who helped the WWII veterans throughout the cruise.
+The host was a man from a local television station in Denver, so it was funny seeing him in person.
+In addition to the host, there were a few Vietnam War veteran "escorts" who helped the WWII veterans throughout the cruise.

 .. raw:: html